VanilaMao/node-x/README.md

     please use above information to manage database via PgAdmin tool

   ## Ports:
-   All the ports has been set in the env.config.ts (schema file) and environment file( such as development.json) in the node-api project based on development, and the docker file can overwrite the ports considering environment.
+   All the ports has been set in the env.config.ts (schema file) and environment file( such as development.json) in the node-api project based on development, and the docker file can overwrite the ports in the deployment time

   ## Dockfile